carbon-design-system/sveld/CONTRIBUTING.md

 ### Unit tests

-Ensure the unit tests pass by running `yarn test:unit`.
+Ensure the unit tests pass by running `yarn test`.

-### Integration tests
+### End-to-end (e2e) tests

-Because this library is written in TypeScript, it must be transpiled to JavaScript before it can be used by integration tests in the `integration` folder.
+Because this library is written in TypeScript, it must be transpiled to JavaScript before it can be used by e2e tests in the `tests/e2e` folder.

 Run `yarn build` to build the library.
 The transpiled JavaScript code is emitted to the `lib` folder.

-To build the library in watch mode, run `yarn build:watch`.
+To build the library in watch mode, run `yarn build -w`.

 ### Continuous Integration

-The `yarn prepack` command is executed in Travis CI.
+This project uses GitHub Actions for continuous integration (CI).

 It does the following:

 1. Build the library
-2. Run unit/svelte-check/integration tests in parallel
+2. Run unit tests

 The CI should pass if no unexpected errors occur.